lcrippa/edipy2-docs/doc/funcs/1_solver.rst

    :return: An array of floats that contains the bath parameters for the impurity problem.
 This is a required input of :func:`solve` and :func:`chi2_fitgf`.
 Its elements are ordered differently depending on the bath geometry.
 They are (de)compactified for user interaction via :func:`bath_packaging`.
 Specific symmetrization operations are implemented and listed in the :ref:`bath` section.
    :rtype: np.array(dtype=float)

+.. function:: finalize_solver()

+   This function cleans up the ED environment, deallocates the relevant arrays and makes a second call to :command:`init_solver` possible

+   :return: Nothing
+   :rtype: None

 .. function:: set_hloc(hloc,Nlat=None)